 We eventually arrived in Casablanca around 1 pm and headed straight to one of the beachside restaurants for lunch.

-I didn’t get the chance to visit Casablanca on my first trip to Morocco in 2017, so I was very excited to see it this time around on the Travel Talk Morocco Tour.
+I didn’t get the chance to visit Casablanca on my first trip to Morocco in 2017, so I was very excited to see it this time around on the Exotic Morocco Tour.

 We visited a number of standout attractions in Casablanca including the enormous Hassan II Mosque (the largest mosque in all of Africa), the United Nations Square, and a stroll through the old medina.

 The French colonial legacy can also be seen in the Mauresque architecture throughout the city.